Skip to content

 Direct vs. cross rates: A direct rate compares two currencies head to head (e.g., USD/CAD).
 A cross rate is derived by combining two direct rates — for example, to get PLN/JPY, you combine PLN/USD and USD/JPY.
 Most rates published by the ECB use EUR as the base currency; all other pairs are calculated as cross rates from EUR.

 When rates matter most: for everyday purchases abroad, a 1–2% spread at a good exchange bureau or card provider is reasonable.
-Avoid airport kiosks and hotel desks, which can charge 8–15% above the mid-market rate.
+Avoid airport kiosks and hotel desks — they can charge 8–15% above the mid-market rate.
 For large transfers (buying property abroad, moving salary internationally), even a 0.5% difference on a $50,000 transfer equals $250 — worth shopping around.

 Frequently Asked Questions